-- All rabbits must be tattooed prior to the fair.
-Contact Jayme Brassington at (608) 624-3847, if you would like your rabbit tattooed. - All rabbits will be checked by the Vet at the entry gate, please have the paperwork ready.
+- All rabbits must be tattooed prior to the fair, you may contact Jayme Brassington, (608)624-3847 for assistance. - All rabbits will be checked by the Vet at the entry gate, please have the paperwork ready.
 The Superintendents also need to check your rabbits before placing them in your club cage section.
 Animals deemed unhealthy will be sent home. - Follow the Rabbit Standard of Perfection for breed classification.
-Exhibitors may enter up to 2 rabbits per class per item number.
-Senior rabbits are over 6 months old and Junior rabbits must be between 3 to 6 months of age.
-Meat Pen and Fryer rabbits are under 69 days old and not over 5 pounds per rabbit.
-Roaster rabbits are 70 to 180 days old and over 5 pounds. - MARKET CLASS EXHIBITORS need to complete the yearly YQCA.
+Crossbred rabbits do not qualify to be a champion.
+Exhibitors may enter up to 2 rabbits per class per item number. - Senior rabbits are over 9 months of age, Intermediate are 6-9 months, and Junior rabbits must be between 3 to 6 months of age for commercial and crossbred classes.
+Senior rabbits are over 6 months of age and Junior rabbits are 3-6 months of age for all other classes. - Meat Pen and Fryer rabbits are under 69 days old and 3 1⁄2 to 5 1⁄2 pounds per rabbit.
+Roaster rabbits are 70 to 180 days old and 5 1⁄2-9 pounds. - MARKET CLASS EXHIBITORS need to complete the yearly YQCA.
 Meat rabbits cannot be entered in any other breed class.
 The Champion Meat Rabbit will be able to sell in the Meat Animal Auction which goes towards one of your two species being sold.
 This exhibitor needs to complete the sale form at the completion of the rabbit show and partake in the set-up and take-down of the Livestock Auction Ring.
 Failure to complete these tasks will forfeit your sale at the Meat Animal Auction. - FAIR ENTRY TAGS MUST BE PLACED ON CAGE for identification of each rabbit.
 Feeding dishes and water bottles will not be supplied, exhibitors must provide their own. - Exhibitors are responsible for CLEANING RABBIT UNITS after the release of rabbits on SUNDAY.